TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/GithubMethod.rst

 you will not see some specific markup in action and it will not show all errors correctly.

-That being said, we recommend to try out the method, because it is a way to quickly make changes, but use the :ref:`git/docker
+That being said, we recommend to try out this method, because it is a way to quickly make changes, but use the :ref:`git/docker
-<docs-contribute-git-docker>` method in the long run.
+<docs-contribute-git-docker>` method in the long run for larger
+changes.

 Getting started